thkoch2001/tvlfyi_depot/tvix/eval/docs/vm-loop.md

 It is *not* in scope for this proposal to enable parallel suspension of thunks.
 This is a separate topic which is discussed in [waiting for the store][wfs].

+Additionally each frame carries information about the span that it was created from, preventing any situations where no span is accessible in the VM for error propagation (addressing issues like b/237, b/238).

 ## Alternatives considered